 Let’s begin by examining claims published in the Emission Gap Report 2013 from the United Nations Environment Program (UNEP).
 The report contends that direct GHG emissions from agriculture could be reduced by 1.1 to 4.3 Gt CO2e yr-1 by 2020, with 89% of this potential realized through improved management practices including conversion to no tillage cropping, more efficient use of fertilizers, and biochar addition to soil.
 Here, I focus on the first item in the list: improved management via no- and reduced-tillage cropping.
 I don’t mean to discount more efficient use of fertilizers, which would undoubtedly curb GHG emissions to some extent.
 The problem is, I do not have any data on this, nor am I familiar with methodology for evaluating such a claim.
 As for adding biochar to the soil, this is not happening, or ever likely to happen, on large enough scale to make a difference in GHG emissions.
 Industrial-scale biochar production is elaborate and costly, while the availability of potential feedstock (organic debris) is severely limited by competition for feed, fuel, soil cover, among others.
 It’s moot, in my opinion.

 Back in 2014 David S. Powlson, with a group of leading scientists, published an article with the provocative title “Limited potential of no-till agriculture for climate change mitigation” which cast doubt on the UNEP Emission Gap Report 2013 claims.
-They argued that emission reductions of 1.1 to 4.3 Gt CO2e yr-1 by 2020 are over-optimistic.
+They argued that emission reductions of 1.1 to 4.3 Gt CO2e yr-1 by 2020 were over-optimistic.
 Powlson’s group calculated that the most realistic no-tillage scenario was 0.6 Gt CO2e yr-1, applying an average sequestration rate of 0.3 t C ha-1 yr-1 over a global cereal crops area of 559 million hectares.
 Limiting their calculation to include only the remaining corn, rice, and wheat cropping area reduced the sequestration rate to 0.4 Gt CO2e yr-1.
 Even the 0.4 Gt CO2e yr-1 figure, they contend, is rosy.

-Turns out, we can test the Powlson and UNEP claims using soil carbon data from NC State University’s long-term tillage plots in Reidsville, NC.
+Turns out, we can test the Powlson and UNEP claims using soil carbon data from NC State University’s long-term tillage plots near Reidsville, NC.
 These plots have been maintained in continuous corn, or corn-soybean rotation since 1984, providing a unique platform for evaluating land management technology on soil properties and crop response in the southern Piedmont and similar environments, globally.
 Briefly, the Reidsville plots comprise nine tillage treatments varying in timing and intensity: fall or spring moldboard plowing, fall or spring chisel plowing with or without disking, spring disking only, no-tillage, and no-tillage with shallow under-row subsoiling.
 Here, we focus on soil and crop data from four tillage plots: no-tillage, spring disk, spring chisel plow, and spring moldboard plow + disk tillage.
 These four technologies have consistently exhibited differences with respect to grain yield year over year.

 Results from the 2006 campaign at Reidsville are summarized in the chart panels below.